ander1code/crud-jquery-php/README.md

 1 - Description:

-- Prototype of a CRUD web made in jQuery and Bootstrap, and Server Side, PHP with SQLite 3.
+- Prototype of a CRUD web made in jQuery and Bootstrap in client side, and PHP with SQLite 3 in server side.

 2 - Features CRUD: